Infinite randomness criticality and localization of the floating phase in arrays of Rydberg atoms trapped with non-perfect tweezers: End Matter

-Starting point was set at a distance of $15\, \textnormal{MHZ} \times \sqrt{s}$ to ensure the system started in the adiabatic regime.
-This choice is motivated because for an Ising transition, adiabaticity breaks down when the distance to the critical point satisfies $|\varepsilon|$ is $|\varepsilon| \sim \sqrt{s}$.
-The van deer Waals interaction strength for each site was held fixed $V_i = 1 \pm \delta V_i$ and $\Delta$ and $\Omega$ were swept around the phase transition in a direction perpendicular to the critical line identified in the phase diagram of Fig.1 (right) in Ref.~\cite{rader2019floating}.
+\textbf{Kibble-Zurek mechanism protocol}.
+The starting point for the Kibble-Zurek (KZ) mechanism was set at a distance of $15 \times \sqrt{s}$ normalized by the interatomic strength constant $V_0$ to ensure the system started in the adiabatic regime.
+This choice is motivated because for an Ising transition, adiabaticity breaks down when the distance to the critical point reaches $|\varepsilon| \sim \sqrt{s}$.
+The van der Waals interaction strength for each site was held fixed $V_i = 1 \pm \delta V_i$ and $\Delta$ and $\Omega$ were swept around the phase transition in a direction perpendicular to the critical line identified in the phase diagram of Fig.1 (right) in Ref.~\cite{rader2019floating}.
 The quench was terminated at $\Omega = 0$.

-The number of kinks was quantified as the density of domain walls, as defined in Fig.9 of ref.~\cite{soto2024resolving}.Comparable results were obtained using the \textit{non-order} parameter introduced in the same reference.
-All quenches crossed the critical point at $(\Omega, \Delta) \approx (0.494, 1) , \textnormal{MHz}$, corresponding to the estimated transition point of the clean model\cite{rader2019floating}.
+The number of kinks was quantified as the density of domain walls, following the definition proposed in Ref.~\cite{soto2024resolving}.
+Specifically, for a period-2 structure, two types of domains—A and B—can be distinguished based on whether the Rydberg excitation occupies odd or even lattice sites.
+A kink is then defined as a domain wall where the excitation pattern switches between domains A and B. Comparable results were obtained using the \textit{non-order parameter} introduced in the same reference.
+In this alternative approach, a kink is identified through the local pattern $(1 - \fullcircle\emptycircle -\emptycircle\fullcircle)$.
+While both methods yield similar results, notable differences exist.
+For example, the configuration $\fullcircle\emptycircle\emptycircle\emptycircle\fullcircle$ is not counted as a kink using the domain-wall method but is counted as two kinks under the non-order parameter definition.
+For a more detailed discussion of kink definitions and their influence on KZ scaling (see Ref.~\cite{garcia2024quantum}).
+All quench protocols crossed the critical point at $(\Omega/V_0, \Delta/V_0) \approx (0.494, 1)$, corresponding to the estimated transition point of the clean model~\cite{rader2019floating}.

-For each sweep rate, the process was repeated multiple times, and the density of kinks was averaged.
-The uncertainty in the mean was estimated as $1.96 \times \textnormal{standard error}$, corresponding to a confidence of $95\%$ for the estimated mean.
+For each sweep rate, the slow quench process was repeated between 20 and 300 times, depending on the specific sweep rate and system size, and the resulting kink densities were averaged.
+The uncertainty in the mean was estimated as $1.96 \times$ the standard error, corresponding to a 95\% confidence interval for the estimated mean.

-The distribution of kink densities across repeated quenches is centered around a well-defined mean value.
-As shown in Fig.~\ref{fig:histogram}, the variance of the distribution decreases with increasing system size, indicating reduced fluctuations in larger systems.